 The benefit of a smaller numbers of endorsements is an expectation of higher average profits per endorsement holder.
 Therefore, it can be expected that the highest average profits per hook and line endorsement holder would occur under Sub-alternative 2e and the lowest under Sub-alternative 2b.
-The highest average profits per longline endorsement holder would occur under Sub-alternative 2b.
-The highest average profits per longline endorsement holder would occur under Sub-alternative 2l.
+The highest average profits per longline endorsement holder would occur under Sub-alternative 2m and 2n and the lowest under Sub-alternative 2l.